iobroker-community-adapters/ioBroker.owntracks/README.md

 | MQTT server | + fully encrypted payload possible<br>- setup of an [dynamics DNS (DynDNS)](https://en.wikipedia.org/wiki/Dynamic_DNS) required<br>- open Port in your router configuration necessary for communication ([read more here](https://owntracks.org/booklet/guide/broker/#firewall)) |
 | MQTT client | + fully encrypted payload possible<br>- usage of an Internet MQTT means all traffic is routed through an unknown provider ([read more here](https://owntracks.org/booklet/guide/scenarios/#mqtt-mode))<br>- support for TLS only possible if available at the respective provider |

-**IMPORTANT NOTE:** The states within ioBroker will be generated when the specific payload is received!
+**IMPORTANT NOTE:** The states within ioBroker.owntracks will be generated when the specific payload is received!
 This means the locations in ioBroker will be generated **the first time the user leaves or enters the location**.
-Below you will see the target structure
+Below you will see the target structure ([see Channels & States for detailed list](#channels--states)()):

 ![Settings](img/structure.png)